Table of Contents

 Source-to-pay vs Procure-to-pay

 Supply chain technology is always changing and evolving and new procurement tools are released often.
-However, the utility of these evolutions is sometimes clouded by the sheer number of three-letter acronyms that the average sourcing specialist in procurement has to dig through.
+However, the utility of these changes Procure-to-pay is sometimes clouded by the sheer number of three-letter acronyms that the average sourcing specialist in procurement has to dig through.
 Because of the confusion around these technologies, today we will break down the difference between Source-to-Pay vs Procure-to-pay.

 What is the P2P process?